robusta-dev/robusta/docs/setup-robusta/proxies.rst

 Deploying Behind Proxies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Robusta can run in environments with no internet access.
+Robusta can run in airgapped environments with no internet access.
 However, to send notifications to external :ref:`sinks <Sinks Reference>` like Slack, Robusta might need to communicate with services outside your cluster.

 On most clusters this will just work.
 In clusters behind HTTP(s) proxies, you'll need to configure proxy settings.